Trojan098/Heatbeat/README.md

-# Heartbeat Recording using Mobile phones
+# Heartbeat Recording using Mobile phone
 Hi there! this is team trojan horses.
 This repo is the submission code for the sret hackhaton 2022.
 Using this app, users can record their heartbeat with their mobile phone.
 This recorded audio is processed using an autoencoder to remove noise and amplify the sound.
 The output is extraodinary.

 <p align="center">